Loricariidae: Description and biology

 This family has extremely variable color patterns and body shapes.
 Loricariids are characterized by bony plates covering their bodies, similar to the bony plates in callichthyids.
 (In Latin, lorica means corselet).
 These fish exhibit a ventral suckermouth, with papillae (small projections) on the lips.
 When present, the adipose fin usually has a spine at the forward edge.
 These fish have, when they are present, a unique pair of maxillary barbels.
 These fish have relatively long intestines due to their usually herbivorous or detrivorous diets.
 The body is characteristically flattened in this family.
 Taste buds cover almost the entire surface of the body and fin spines.
 Body lengths can range from 2.22 cm in Nannoplecostomus eleonorae to over 100 cm in Panaque, Acanthicus, and Pterygoplichthys.

 One of the most obvious characteristics of the loricariids is the suckermouth.
 The modified mouth and lips allow the fish to feed, breathe, and attach to the substrate through suction.
 The lips were once believed to be unable to function as a sucker while respiration continued, as the inflowing water would cause the system to fail; however, respiration and suction can function simultaneously.
 Inflowing water passing under the sucker is limited to a thin stream immediately behind each maxillary barbel; the maxillae in loricariids support only small maxillary barbels and are primarily used to mediate the lateral lip tissue in which they are embedded, preventing failure of suction during inspiration.
 To achieve suction, the fish presses its lips against the substrate and expands its oral cavity, causing negative pressure.

 Also, unlike most other catfishes, the premaxillae are highly mobile, and the lower jaws have evolved towards a medial position, with the teeth pointed rostroventrally; these are important evolutionary innovations.
 The fish rotates its lower and upper jaws to scrape the substrate.
 Of the two, the lower jaws are more mobile.

 Loricariid catfishes have evolved several modifications of their digestive tracts that function as accessory respiratory organs or hydrostatic organs.
 These complex structures would have been independently evolved a number of times within the family.
 This includes an enlarged stomach in the Pterygoplichthyini, Hypostomus, and Lithoxus, a U-shaped diverticulum in Rhinelepini, and a ring-like diverticulum in Otocinclus.
-It may be noted that even loricariids with unmodified stomachs have a slight ability to breathe air.
+Of note, even loricariids with unmodified stomachs have a slight ability to breathe air.

 Considerable sexual dimorphism occurs in this family, most pronounced during the breeding season.
 For example, in Loricariichthys, the male has a large expansion of its lower lip, which it uses to hold a clutch of eggs.
 Ancistrus males have snouts with fleshy tentacles.
 In loricariids, odontodes develop almost anywhere on the external surface of the body and first appear soon after hatching; odontodes appear in a variety of shapes and sizes and are often sexually dimorphic, being larger in breeding males.
-In most Ancistrini species, sharp evertible cheek spines (elongated odontodes) are often more developed in males and are used in intraspecific displays and combat.
+In most Ancistrini species, sharp, evertible cheek spines (elongated odontodes) are often more developed in males and are used in intraspecific displays and combat.